Chris Rea: Cars and motor racing

-Rea is a fan of historic motor racing and races a Ferrari Dino, a Ferrari 328, and a 1955 Lotus 6.
+Rea was a fan of historic motor racing and raced a Ferrari Dino, a Ferrari 328, and a 1955 Lotus 6.
 In 1993, he participated in the 1993 British Touring Car Championship ToCa shootout as a guest driver.
 He owned and raced the 1964 Lotus Elan 26R, and the well known Caterham 7 from the Auberge album cover, until it was sold in 2005 with all proceeds (£11,762) going to the charity NSPCC.
 He also owned the Ferrari 330 which was used as a donor car for the replica of Ferrari 250 Le Mans used in the 1996 movie La Passione.
 In 2014, he was completing a 22-year restoration of an original replica of a Ferrari 156 Sharknose Formula One racing car.
-He also joined Historic Racing Drivers Club, where he drives a 1957 Morris Minor 1000 police car.
+He also joined the Historic Racing Drivers Club, where he drove a 1957 Morris Minor 1000 police car.

-He has taken the opportunity to get involved in Formula One on a few occasions, including as a pit lane mechanic for the Jordan team during the 1995 Monaco Grand Prix.
+He took the opportunity to get involved in Formula One on a few occasions, including as a pit lane mechanic for the Jordan team during the 1995 Monaco Grand Prix.
 He recorded a song, "Saudade", in tribute to three-time Formula One world champion Ayrton Senna.
 It featured prominently in the BBC documentary movie.

 Politics

-In an interview, amid the 2017 general election, Rea supported Jeremy Corbyn and wrote a song called "What's So Wrong With A Man Who Tells The Truth?", saying "in the old way, Corbyn is useless.
+In an interview, amid the 2017 general election, Rea supported Jeremy Corbyn and wrote a song called "What's So Wrong with a Man Who Tells the Truth?", saying "in the old way, Corbyn is useless.
 Because he says the wrong things.
-But the young people have had enough".
-Rea considers that the politicians and government of the UK and EU became out of touch with the common people.
-He is sceptical about the idea of unification of Europe because with a common European market "you [...] force different people to live together [when] they simply do not want to", recalling the downfall of Yugoslavia.
+But the young people have had enough."
+Rea considered that the politicians and government of the UK and EU became out of touch with the common people.
+He was sceptical about the idea of the unification of Europe because with a common European market "you ... force different people to live together [when] they simply do not want to", recalling the downfall of Yugoslavia.

+Health issues

+In 1994, Rea had developed stomach ulcers.
+The following year, he "got peritonitis and nearly died.
+Facing the prospect of never singing, touring or performing in public again, he characteristically embarked on a radical career shift and went into movies."

+Rea had pancreatic cancer in 2001 and underwent a Whipple procedure, which resulted in the removal of the head of the pancreas and part of the duodenum, bile duct, and gall bladder.
+After having that surgery, Rea had problems with diabetes and a weaker immune system, requiring him to take thirty‑four pills and have seven injections a day.
+He underwent several subsequent operations.
+Nevertheless, he found greater appreciation for life, his family, and the things he loved.

+Rea suffered a stroke in 2016, which left him with slurred speech and reduced movement in his arms and fingers.
+Soon afterwards he quit smoking to reduce the risk of further strokes and recovered enough to record and tour.

+Death

+Rea died following a short illness in hospital on 22 December 2025 aged 74.
+He was the third of his siblings to die within recent months.